 "This could have been said when Irvine was about to win the championship two years ago, when McLaren was really throwing away points.
 Now it is not the case: they have issues whilst we are going strong".

-Even at Schumacher, who welcomed him to the podium with a welcome back, Irvine had replied with a triple-bladed smile:
+Schumacher welcomed Irvine to the podium.
+Irvine replies with a triple-bladed smile:

 "The story changes but the drivers are always the same".